 When an engine is running rich, it means that there is too much fuel compared to the amount of air that is in the engine, and running lean is the exact opposite.
 But what are these numbers based on?
 Too much fuel compared to what?

 Engine combustion relies on what is known as the stochiometric ratio.
 This means that for perfect combustion there should be 14.7 parts air to 1 part fuel.
 What that means is in order for the engine to make power, there needs to be a particular ratio to air and fuel.
 Engines nowadays have a lot of different ways to measure the amount of fuel and air that are in a specific combustion cycle, but it hasn’t always been easily measured.
+See the below illustration to better understand the ratios.

 With carburetors, the air-fuel ratio was made inside of the carburetor before it went into the cylinder.
 This was great because it gave a really well mixed solution to the engine for combustion, but overall the system was very inefficient.
 It had no way of directly measuring the air and fuel that was put into the engine.